COMP2281/software-engineering-group24-25-04/RequirementDocumentation_Group04.md

 #### Existing/Alternative Solutions

-Following our initial discussion of the brief, the team conducted research on solutions for the problem

 As a team we researched various commercial and non-commercial solutions for the problem.

 Notion is a user friendly, collaborative and cost-efficient commercial website.
 Notion provides a progress bar and status mode, allowing efficient tracking of goals.
 We plan to use this in our final solution.
 However, it can be overwhelming to use.